axelerant/testimonials-widget/readme.txt

 * Select only testimonials with excerpts, images or of arbitrary maximum and minimum length
 * Select post, page and other custom post types for content rotations slider
 * Settings and URL based cache clearing
+* Shortcode option names are listed below each Settings entry
 * Shortcodes and theme functions for testimonials count and testimonial link list
 * Shortcodes, theme functions, and widget user testimonial submission form
 * Show excerpts with list and single views